-Item COLUMN 1 COLUMN 2 COLUMN 3 COLUMN 4 No Environmental and Social Impact Source Mitigation Measures Monitoring Responsibility 12 Social Impact Source profiles from site excavations.
-Image: Traffic movements associated with site staff transportation, delivery of materials and the removal of waste during the construction is likely.
-Occasional movement of abnormal vehicular loads on local roads may result in temporary diversions. before they develop into serious problems.
-The Contractor shall be required to prepare and submit an Emergency Response and Incident Plan to the SPMU for approval and adoption for the contractor's implementation A temporary structure to be constructed on one lane to allow for traffic flow while work is on-going on the other lane; Traffic wardens to be posted at positions 100m Effective traffic flow with vehicular & worker safety; Appropriate positioning of road signs, reflectors, speed ramps, control limits, traffic wardens; Records of accidents and near misses No of public complaints.
-SPMU-ESO, PE; Focal NGO; SMOW; SMEnv; Malumfashi Communities Leaders; Project Site Committee 13 Waste Management (solid and liquid wastes)• Proposed project will generate waste during construction including off specification materials such as cement, wood, plastic, paper and domestic waste from construction areas and worker camps. implementation Waste bins to be provided for the disposal of waste generated; Waste will be segregated into three at source - organic (food residues), recyclables (woods, metals) and non-recyclables (plastic and glass wastes); Organic waste to be composted near the site office to enrich the soil, while plastics and glass are taken to the district dump- sites; Waste segregation and littering; Emptying of bins at waste dump sites; Waste composting; Indiscriminate defecation; Toilets decommissioning SPMU-ESO; Focal NGO; SMOW; SMEnv; Malumfashi Communities Leaders; Project Site Committee
+Item COLUMN 1 COLUMN 2 COLUMN 3 COLUMN 4 No Environmental and Social Impact Mitigation Measures Monitoring Responsibility excavations. serious problems.
+The Contractor shall be required to prepare and submit an Emergency Response and Incident Plan to the SPMU for approval and adoption for the contractor's implementation 12 TrafficandTransportationHazards• Traffic movements associated with site staff transportation, delivery of materials and the removal of waste during the construction is likely.• Occasional movement of abnormal vehicular loads on local roads may result in temporary diversions.
+A temporary structure to be constructed on one lane to allow for traffic flow while work is on-going on the other lane; Traffic wardens to be posted at positions 100m from the construction points on either side of the road to ensure orderly traffic flow; Actual working areas to be secured with barricades; Adequate road warning signs to be posted at vantage points to warn and direct traffic; Traffic and transport associated with project will adhere to existing roads or follow specified routes as established.
+All measures shall be effectively monitored by Contractor to ensure their implementation.
+The Contractor shall be required to prepare and submit a Traffic and vehicle Management Plan to the SPMU for approval and adoption for the contractor's Effective traffic flow with vehicular & worker safety; Appropriate positioning of road signs, reflectors, speed ramps, control limits, traffic wardens; Records of accidents and near misses No of public complaints.
+SPMU-ESO, PE; Focal NGO; SMOW; SMEnv; Tudun Wada/Mabera Communities Leaders; Project Site Committee 13 Waste Management (solid and liquid wastes)• Proposed project will generate waste during construction including off specification materials such as cement, wood, plastic, paper and domestic waste from construction areas and worker camps.
+This could result in Waste bins to be provided for the disposal of waste generated; Waste will be segregated into three at source - organic (food residues), recyclables (woods, metals) and non-recyclables (plastic and glass wastes); Organic waste to be composted near the site office to enrich the soil, while plastics and glass are taken to the district dump- sites; Waste segregation and littering; Emptying of bins at waste dump sites; Waste composting; Indiscriminate defecation; Toilets decommissioning SPMU-ESO; Focal NGO; SMOW; SMEnv; Tudun Wada/Mabera Communities Leaders; Project Site Committee